ekara-platform/website/content/reference/descriptor.md

 An environment descriptor can defines variables, these variables are intended to be used in templates.

 TODO

-- Vars name space
+- Add Vars name space

-- Vars precedence
+- Add Vars precedence
-- Vars and general templating

 ### Templates

 An environment descriptor can defines templates.

+A template is a file who lives in the same source repository than the one holding the descriptor, it can be of any type.
+A template is identified by its relative path within the repository.

-When templates are defined into a component then this component will no be use as is but it will be duplicated in order to be templated using the accumulation of all the `Vars` content of all descriptors and also the `param-file` given at runtime for example by the CLI or the running environment itself.
+When templates are defined into a component then this component will no be use as is but it will be duplicated in order to be templated using the accumulation of all the `Vars` content of all descriptors and also the `param-file` (See [**param-file**]({{< ref "param.md" >}}))  given at runtime for example by the CLI or the running environment itself.

-Example of component with a docker-compose which should be templated:
+Example of component with a `docker-compose` file which should be templated before being deployed:

-This is the `docker-compose` where the templating must be applyed
+This is the `docker-compose` where the templating must be applied:
 ```yaml
 version: '3.7'